JuliaGaussianProcesses/KernelFunctions.jl/docs/src/api.md

 Conversely, the `obsdim` resolution requires that the `obsdim` keyword argument is passed around with the data _every_ _single_ _time_ that you use it.

-The benefits of the `AbstractVector` approach are likely most strongly felt when writing a substantial amount of code on top of KernelFunctions -- in the same way that using
+The benefits of the `AbstractVector` approach are likely most strongly felt when writing a substantial amount of code on top of KernelFunctions.jl -- in the same way that using
 `AbstractVector`s inside KernelFunctions.jl removes the need for large amounts of keyword argument propagation, the same will be true of other code.